janakiramm/app-mesh-tutorial/README.md

-# app-mesh-tutorial
+# Getting Started with AWS App Mesh

-Deploy a Canary Release in Amazon EKS with AWS App Mesh
+For detailed walkthrough, refer to the [tutorial](#) published at The New Stack.